-C. IEC Code no. shall be valid for applicant’s all branches/divisions/units/factories as indicated on the IEC number.
+- IEC Code number shall be valid for applicant’s all branches/divisions/units/factories as indicated on the IEC number.

-F. If there is any change in the name/address or constitution of IEC holder/licensee, the same needs to be executed within 60 days from date of such changes in name constitution to the licensing authority otherwise he will be cease to be eligible for import or export against the licence /IEC number or any other facility permitted under the Policy and Handbook.
+- If there is any change in the name/address or Constitution of IEC holder/licensee, the same needs to be executed within 60 days from date of such changes in name Constitution to the licensing authority otherwise he will be cease to be eligible for import or export against the licence /IEC number or any other facility permitted under the Policy and Handbook.

 This ten digit code is important for all the importers and exporters.
 This license, which is applicable, valid, indefinitely, is issued by the Directorate General of Foreign Trade (DGFT), Ministry of Commerce and Industries.
 It is easy and simple as long as you have all specified documents in order.
 It is obtained in 7 to 10 working days.
 For getting this number, you shall visit either relevant office in or send it via speed post.